pillforge/documentation/source/index.rst

 is designated for the MCU, and the :ref:`Wireless Module` is docked on top of the MCU.
-The band must then be plugged into the debugger board and the application must be installed to the MCU on the flexible circuit.
-The following shows the proper way to attach the flexible circuit to the debugger board:
+The band must then be plugged into the Development Board and the application must be installed to the MCU on the flexible circuit.
+The following shows the proper way to attach the flexible circuit to the Development board:

 .. image:: Flex_to_Board.png